NorthNick/hydra/CouchDb/Readme.txt

    b.
 Give it fields create_target=true, continuous=true, source=http://admin:match@<machine_name>:5984/hydra, target=http://admin:match@127.0.0.1:5984/hydra
       It's probably best to make the <machine_name> in source a FQDN to prevent ambiguity.
    c.
 Save the document.
 Check that it gets modified to say replication_state=triggered.
 3. For each of the replication targets above, create an equivalent pull replication in its _replicator database.
-Fileds will be identical except that the machine name in source will be the machine on which you're installing CouchDb.
+Fields will be identical except that the machine name in source will be the machine on which you're installing CouchDb.